ICYMI – PACNY presents CR0WD: a Coalition of Preservationists, Planners, and Architects to Promote Circularity and Reuse.

 • A Stewardship Award is given to Dale and Ann Tussing in recognition of dedicating over half a century of care and stewardship for their home, the 1812 John Gridley house in Syracuse

-Two very special posthumous honors were also given in recognition of two long-time supporters of PACNY and of the built heritage of Central New York.
+Two very special posthumous honors will also be given in recognition of two long-time supporters of PACNY and of the built heritage of Central New York.

 • The Paul Malo Award is given in honor of Mr. John A. “Jae” Evangelisti